CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 Besides the D-Wave systems, different quantum architectures have been used to implement quantum annealing.
-Recent developments in the quantum hardware with trapped neutral atoms showed that the latter can be a useful tool to implement adiabatic quantum computation.
+Recent developments in the quantum hardware with trapped neutral atoms showed that the latter can be a useful tool to implement adiabatic quantum computation [3] [4].
-In this architecture,

 Rydberg atoms are atoms with highly excited electrons, far away from the nucleus (i.e. large principal quantum number).
 Compared with ground state atoms, they exhibit a very large electric dipole moment which facilitates strong interactions